What to visit in Lviv, Ukaine?

 Yes, there is a lot going on, and you will not be easily bored.
 Everything is within walking distance and for sure you will find something of your liking.
 Statues, towers, churches, museums, pretty buildings, inner courtyards,

 There are 4 different areas, or better said, they used to be, and they all have their church. on the sides of the city hall, which is in the middle of the central market, you will find the Armenian quarter, Italian quarter, Jewish and Latin.

-The architectural style may seem the same at first sight, but once you really observe them, and explore the tiny streets behind the first raw of buildings, you will see it too.
-There are also 4 different churches because all these ethnic groups had a different church.
+The architectural style may seem the same at first sight, but once you really observe them, and explore the tiny streets behind the first row of buildings, you will see it too.
+There are also 4 different churches because all these ethnic groups had different churches.
 Go inside, be humble and admire it.
 The Armenian church was my favourite.

 What to visit in the old centre of Lviv:

 - Jesuit Church (Church of the Most Holy Apostles Peter and Paul)

 - Golden Rose Synagogue